When I do massage…

 Q. Will massage succeed where other relaxation techniques have failed?

-A. Massage is drugless stress control.
+A. Maybe.
+If you’ve been depending on pills or alcohol to relax you’re on a slippery slope.
+Massage is drugless stress control.
 To the executive it means quick energy boosts and a way to cut through fatigue, to the athlete it offers astonishing muscle recovery rates after exercise, to the insomniac it brings peace, and to the lover, a new way of touching.
 It can also provide a simple but amazingly effective facial.
 Taken regularly massage can change your life.

 Q. How long does it take to work?